Sleepypiggi/Exam_Notes/docs/3_PREDICTIVE_ANALYTICS/1_ASA_PA/0_OVERVIEW.md

 * **Outliers** can be removed by trimming a proportion of the largest or smallest values
 * **Concave transformations** can be used to compress values together to solve Skewness, Heteroscedasticity and also Linearize exponential relationships
     * Note that these are **positive only transformations (no zeroes)**, thus a small constant should be added to the data in the event it has 0s to prevent errors
+* **Dummy Variables** can be used to ignore the effects of values past a certain threshold

 !!!
 Warning